jack-bradshaw/Vertigo/README.md

 <div style="text-align:center"><img src="https://raw.githubusercontent.com/MatthewTamlin/Vertigo/master/artwork/example.gif" width="425"/></div>

+## Download
+Releases are made available through jCentre.
+Add `compile 'com.matthew-tamlin:vertigo:1.0.0’` to your gradle build file to use the latest version.
+Older versions are available in the [maven repo](https://bintray.com/matthewtamlin/maven/Vertigo).

 ##Usage
 The library has two primary components:
 - The `SlidingVertigoCoordinator` class.
 A FrameLayout subclass which implements the `VertigoCoordinator` interface.